Glasgow School of Art: History

 GSA also has a long-established portfolio of non-degree art and design classes for children and adults delivered through GSA Open Studio.

-Disciplines within the five schools include fine-art photography, painting and printmaking, sculpture and environmental art, product design, product-design engineering, textile design, fashion design, silversmithing and jewellery design, interior design, communication design, interaction design, and architecture.
+Disciplines within the four schools include fine-art photography, painting and printmaking, sculpture and environmental art, product design, product-design engineering, textile design, fashion design, silversmithing and jewellery design, interior design, communication design, interaction design, and architecture.

 Governance

 Governance of the Glasgow School of Art is the responsibility of its Board of Governors.
 The Board of Governors has ultimate responsibility for all the affairs of the School.
 GSA has four standard Board Meetings in its academic year, held in September, November, March and June.

-Fires
+Fires and Restoration

 2014 fire

 The original Mackintosh building was severely damaged by fire on 23 May 2014.
 An initial fire service estimate was that 90 per cent of the building and 70 per cent of its contents had been saved.
 The fire, which began in the basement, quickly spread upwards and, although it was brought under control quite quickly, significant damage was done to the historic studios and stairways.
 The renowned Mackintosh library was destroyed; the archive was water damaged, but was able to be air and freeze dried.
 There were no casualties.

 The fire broke out as students were preparing for their Degree Show.
 Eyewitnesses said that the fire appeared to have started when a projector exploded in the basement of the Charles Rennie Mackintosh building just before 12:40 pm.
 Investigators later determined that the cause was not a faulty projector, but "a canister of expanding foam" used in close proximity to a hot projector, causing flammable gases to ignite.
 According to The Scotsman newspaper, the use of aerosol cans is against school policy.
 The report from the Scottish Fire and Rescue Service found that the design of the building contributed greatly to the spread of the fire: "the number of timber lined walls and voids, and original ventilation ducts running both vertically and horizontally throughout the building" as well as "a vertical service void", which "ran the entire height of the building … [and] allowed flames, hot gases, and smoke to travel".
 Fire and smoke dampers, which are intended to prevent the spread of fire and smoke through ducts, had not been retrofitted.
 In addition, an intended fire suppression system for the building had not been completed.
 A school staff member was on hand when the blaze first ignited, but was unable to contain the fast-spreading flames.